 The point here is that God loves all people.
 He is not willing that anyone perishes but that all come to the knowledge of the Truth and be saved!
 Therefore, as we learn to speak the Truth in love, we will be snatching people from the darkness of hell and saving their precious souls (Jude 19-23).

-In 1830, Joseph Smith, an illiterate treasure-hunter who dabbled in the occult, founded the
+In 1830, Joseph Smith, an illiterate treasure-hunter who was involved in the occult, founded the

-Mormon religion (otherwise known as the Latter-day Saints).
+Mormon religion (otherwise known as the Latter-Day Saints).
 Rooted in adultery, he practiced polygamy and married twenty-eight women.
 Some of these “wives” were as young as fourteen years old.
 He was accused of sexual assault by nine women in four states.
 (See accounts published in 1994 by a man who was in Smith’s inner circle.
 His name is William Law.)
 Joseph Smith’s disciple and successor, Brigham Young, also had fifty-five wives.

 1 Timothy 3:16-4:2